mbardoe/CS570-ClassNotes/Class_Notes/Day_08.md

 os.environ["HALSIMWS_PORT"] = "3300"
 ```

+Place these lines right after your imports and before declaring your robot class.

 There are some more imports necessary for these commands.
 The ```os``` library is a standard python library that connects
 to the operating system, and we are going to need to import the wpilib library too.
 Your imports should now look like: